katia317/CSO/README.md

 A unit of the Governor's Office of Management and Budget that is tasked with administering the [Grant Accountability and Transparency Act (GATA)](https://gata.illinois.gov/).

 ## H
+## Health Insurance Portability and Accountability Act (HIPAA)
+HIPAA, or the Health Insurance Portability and Accountability Act, is a federal law that protects health information and gives patients rights over their health records.
+HIPAA was passed by Congress in 1996 and has several purposes, including:
+- **Protecting health information**: HIPAA establishes standards for protecting health information and limiting who can access it.
+- **Providing health insurance coverage**: HIPAA allows people to keep their health insurance when they change or lose their jobs.
+- **Reducing fraud and abuse**: HIPAA aims to reduce fraud and abuse in the healthcare system.
+- **Setting standards for electronic billing**: HIPAA requires industry-wide standards for electronic billing and other healthcare processes.

 ## Home Accessibility Modifications (53H)
 *__Note__: This service is available in the Adult Waiver and the Children's Support Waiver.*
 Home Accessibility Modifications include those physical adaptations to the private residence of the individual or the individual's family, required by the individual's personal plan, necessary to ensure the independence in the home and necessary repair to the adaptations.